aplz/aplz.github.io/_posts/2020-08-17-decompounder-token-filter.md

 subtitle: Why does longest match not work?
 date: "2020-08-17"
 ---
-The [Dictionary decompounder token filter](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/analysis-dict-decomp-tokenfilter.html) is yet another tool for text analysis with elasticsearch that is especially useful for languages like German that tend to create awefully long composita.
+The [Dictionary decompounder token filter](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/analysis-dict-decomp-tokenfilter.html) is yet another tool for text analysis with elasticsearch that is especially useful for languages like German that tend to create awfully long composita.

-Again, this post is aimed at people already familiar with this concepts and does not provide too many technical explanations.
+This post is aimed at people already familiar with this concept and does not provide too many technical explanations.
 Please refer to the official [elasticsearch docs](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/analysis-dict-decomp-tokenfilter.html#analysis-dict-decomp-tokenfilter) for a more thorough description.
 [Here's](https://github.com/aplz/nlp_notebooks/blob/master/elasticsearch-nlp.ipynb) also a notebook giving a high-level demonstration of text analysis with elasticsearch.

 ## Decompounder Token Filter
 The [Dictionary decompounder token filter](https://www.elastic.co/guide/en/elasticsearch/reference/7.8/analysis-dict-decomp-tokenfilter.html) is useful if we want to search for words that are usually contained in other words.
-Opposed to use cases of the [NGram token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-ngram-tokenfilter.html), we would here _know_ the words or subwords we ware looking for and can explicitely provide them.
+Opposed to use cases of the [NGram token filter](https://www.elastic.co/guide/en/elasticsearch/reference/master/analysis-ngram-tokenfilter.html), we would here _know_ the words or subwords we are looking for and can explicitly provide them.

 Here's an example.